mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 # Estonia

-[Elmo](http://elmo.ee/charging-network/) operates a large network of chargers in Estonia, basically covering all country.
-The DC speed is 30kW and the prices are as follows:
+[Volt](https://enefitvolt.com/en/elektriauto-laadimine) (used to be called Elmo previously) operates a large network of chargers in Estonia, basically covering entire country.
+The DC speed is 50kW and the prices are as follows:

-* 1,5€ for 10 minutes which translates to 0,3€/kWh or 0,15€/min (beware of slower charging of just 30kW though)
-* 3€ for 20min which is 0,3€/kWh or 0,15€/min
-* 4,5€ for up to 1 hour which translates to 0,15€/kWh or 0,075€/min
+* DC: 50kW CHAdeMO 0,24 €/kWh; after 60 min 0.1 €/min penalty is charged.
+* AC: 22kW Type 2 0,22 €/kWh; after 180 min 0.05 €/min penalty is charged.

-WARNING: Elmo chargers do not provide CCS connectors - they instead use Type1 with DC!
-Additionally there is CHAdeMO and Type 2 AC-only for slow 22kW charging.
+WARNING: Volt chargers do not provide CCS connectors - they only offer CHAdeMO and Type 2 AC-only for slow 22kW charging.
 So for example for Model 3 you'll need an adapter.
-Also, some users complained that it's not possible to register on the spot and simply charge - the mobile app wouldn't work and you'll need to order the RFID upfront (it may take 5-10 business days to arrive).

 [Virta](https://virta.webapp.virtaglobal.com/) operates/roams a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger right next to a Hesburger -